SpikeInterface/spikeinterface/doc/modules/qualitymetrics/synchrony.rst

 The complexity is used to characterize synchronous events within the same spike train and across different spike trains.
 This way synchronous events can be found both in multi-unit and single-unit spike trains.

-Complexity is calculated by counting the number of spikes (i.e. non-empty bins) that occur separated by spread - 1 or less empty bins, within and across spike trains in the spiketrains list.
+Complexity is calculated by counting the number of spikes (i.e. non-empty bins) that occur at the same sample index, within and across spike trains.

+Synchrony metrics can be computed for different syncrony sizes (>1), defining the number of simultanous spikes to count.

 Expectation and use
 -------------------

 A larger value indicates a higher synchrony of the respective spike train with the other spike trains.
+Higher values, especially for high sizes, indicate a higher probability of noisy spikes in spike trains.

 Example code
 ------------